WordPress is WordPress is WordPress, right? Well, no. There’s more than one way that you can WordPress.

 WordPress had recently added a blogger plan, and the only difference between it and the personal plan appears to be that the blogger plan restricts you to a .blog domain, while the personal plan lets you choose from whatever site names are unclaimed.
 The premium plan gets you some extra features, including monetization options.
 The business plan is a massive step up from premium, both in cost and features, and then there’s another leap to the e-commerce plan.
 It looks like you’d need to be selling and shipping quite a bit of product to have any need for the e-commerce plan.

 It’s only if you’re paying the big bucks for the business or e-commerce plan that they let you do advanced customization on your site including advanced payments, Google AdSense integration, and use of Google Analytics.
-I’m currently on the business plan, and you can read my reflections on upgrading.

 If you’re trying to Google something WordPress-related, keep in mind that a lot of sites will generically talk about “WordPress” but only be referring to WordPress.org, where you can make changes to the code and freely add plugins and such.